Black Sect Esoteric Buddhism

 Since the first root-seeking visit to Menri Monastery in 1985, His Holiness the late Grandmaster Lin Yun and Menri Monastery had shared a close relationship.
 In 1998, both His Holiness the late Grandmaster Professor Lin Yun and Khadro Crystal Chu Rinpoche were enthroned by His Holiness Lungtok Tenpai Nyima.
-The enthronement signifies the recognition of the root connection between Black Sect Tantric Buddhism and Tibetan Bon.
+The enthronement signifies the recognition of the root connection between Black Sect Esoteric Buddhism and Tibetan Bon.

-The Fourth Stage: Over the last four decades, His Holiness the late Grandmaster Lin Yun has successfully introduced Black Sect Tantric Buddhism to the West and created a new synthesis.
+The Fourth Stage: Over the last four decades, His Holiness the late Grandmaster Lin Yun has successfully introduced Black Sect Esoteric Buddhism to the West and created a new synthesis.
 By incorporating modern knowledge of medicine, physiology, psychology, architecture, ecology, the theory of colors, social sciences, along with theories established by His Holiness Lin Yun, such as the Theory of Ch'i, the Theory of Ling Particles, and the Theory of Multiple Causes and One Effect, transcendental and healing cures, and various meditation methods.
 His Holiness Lin Yun was able to clarify, expand and disseminate ancient Chinese wisdom to the West, such as Feng Shui, spiritual cultivation, holistic healing, sacred transcendental cures, Chinese philosophies, and folkloric cultures.

 The Fifth Stage: His Holiness Grandmaster Professor Lin Yun passed away on August 11, 2010.
-A few years prior to his passing, he appointed Khadro Crystal Chu Rinpoche as his successor - Her Holiness and the spiritual leader of the Fifth Stage of Black Sect Tantric Buddhism, to carry on his legacy, teachings and the lineage.
-In early 2010, His Holiness the late Grandmaster Lin Yun had announced that Black Sect Tantric Buddhism had already stepped into its Fifth Stage.
+A few years prior to his passing, he appointed Khadro Crystal Chu Rinpoche as his successor - Her Holiness and the spiritual leader of the Fifth Stage of Black Sect Esoteric Buddhism, to carry on his legacy, teachings and the lineage.
+In early 2010, His Holiness the late Grandmaster Lin Yun had announced that Black Sect Esoteric Buddhism had already stepped into its Fifth Stage.

 Yun Lin Temple

 However, because of his extensive teachings in the United States, and the massive support of his many friends, disciples and students in this country, along with the maturing of much good karma, in 1986 His Holiness the late Grandmaster Lin Yun founded Yun Lin Temple in the well-respected academic city of Berkeley, California.
-This is the first Fourth Stage Black Sect Tantric Buddhist temple in the West.
+This is the first Fourth Stage Black Sect Esoteric Buddhist temple in the West.
 The California registered non-profit religious organization, also named Yun Lin Temple, was established in the early part of 1986.
 Her Holiness Khadro Crystal Chu Rinpoche has served as the Chief Executive Officer of Yun Lin Temple since its establishment.